aimfeld/ZendDiCompiler/README.md

 Let's say we want to use the DiWrapper to create a controller class and inject some dependencies.
 For illustriation, we also inject the DiWrapper itself into the controller.
 As mentioned [above](#dependency-injection-container-vs-service-locator), it is a moot topic whether this is a good idea or not.
-But _if_ we decide to use the DiWrapper inside the controller to get other dependencies, we can either inject it in the constructor or pull it from the ZF2 service manager using `$this->serviceManager->get('di-wrapper')`.
+But _if_ we decide to use the DiWrapper _inside_ the controller to get other dependencies, we can either inject it in the constructor or pull it from the ZF2 service locator using `$this->serviceLocator->get('di-wrapper')`.

 In our example, we have the following classes: